Web3-Serializer/tiktok-api/README.md

 These historical examples underscore the immense challenge of securing a platform with such a vast and dynamic API.
 They show that vulnerabilities can arise not just from cryptographic weaknesses, but also from flawed business logic, improper authorization checks, and insecure handling of user-generated content.

 ---
-### Limitations

-Don't think that with these signatures you can takeover TikTok 😂

-You will need :

-    - **Unflagged and (Real) Accounts/Cookies, you can buy them from me :) for 0.10$/unit if you buy in mass.**

-    - **MsTokenEnc and MsTokenDec to generate msToken's, Instead of wasting proxy data on generating while getting page source, you can get it from me (pay).**